Dabendorf/INF237-AlgoritmeEngineering/README.md

 - When two paths merge into one node, we take the lowest maximum
 - The solution is impossible if it did not arrive back at zero height
 - If it is possible, loop backwards through the table, always taking the lowest maximum and appending "U" or "D" to the final string depending on the direction chosen

+### Graphs 2
+#### Island Hopping
+There are n islands existing on a map and each of them has a coordinate (x,y) where one can start to build a bridge.
+All islands should become connected and one needs to search the overall minimum length of all bridges to build.

+Solution:
+- This is a minimum spannung tree problem
+- First we calculate all distances of all pairs and then use the algorithm of Prim to get the sum of bridge lengths